 How much does the average Derbyshire Dales household pay for District Council services?

-Although we as a district council collect Council Tax on behalf of all local authorities and agencies, we only spend 11% of the total, the equivalent of just 56p a day to spend on services we provide for you, £3.92 a week.
-Derbyshire County Council's share of your Council Tax is 71%.
+Although we as a district council collect Council Tax on behalf of all local authorities and agencies, we only spend 11% of the total; for 2020/21 that is the equivalent of 59p a day to spend on services we provide for you.
+Derbyshire County Council's share of your Council Tax is 70%.

-What proportion of the Council Tax I pay to the District Council funds household waste & recycling collections?
+What proportion of the Council Tax I pay to the District Council funds bin collections?

-No, actually only 30% of the District Council's total £20m budget income (excluding benefit payments) comes from local residents' Council Tax.
-Income from fees and charges generates 52% of the budget, with the remainder coming from Council Tax, Business Rates (12%) and Government Grants (6%).
+No, in 2020/21 only 37% of our £18m budget income (excluding benefit payments) will come from your Council Tax.
+Income from fees and charges generates 42% of the budget.
+The remainder comes from Council Tax, Business Rates (15%) and Government Grants (6%).

 Why do you have to keep making savings?

 Successive central government grant cuts mean we need more money to continue to provide the frontline services you expect.
 The level of government grant we receive will have reduced from £2.8m in 2013/14 to £1m by 2020/21.
 So even after making substantial savings in recent times, we have to find additional ongoing annual savings or additional income of £250,000 by 2023/24.